-Our practice is at the forefront of cancer research and offer participation in clinical trials for many different types of cancer.
+Our practice is at the forefront of cancer research and offers participation in clinical trials for many types of cancer.
 We believe it is important to provide access to promising new therapies and treatment options to patients in our community.
-These trials also give many of our patients the opportunity to receive newly developed treatments or investigational drugs not yet available outside the study.
+These trials also allow many of our patients to receive newly developed treatments or investigational drugs not yet available outside the study.

 What is a clinical trial?

-A clinical trial is a study of an investigational medication or investigational treatment, in order to see how well it works and to assess its safety.
+A clinical trial is a study of an investigational medication or treatment to see how well it works and assess its safety.
 Before a clinical trial can occur, the treatment must have been studied in the laboratory and on animals.

 Why do we need clinical trials?